Man wins $37 million case against Johnson & Johnson due to cancer-causing substances

 Therefore, it is not unheard of for there to be asbestos mixed within talc products, such as shower products, makeup, and baby powder.
 Adequate warnings on talc products should not be an unreasonable expectation, however, Johnson & Johnson does not believe that they should be required.
 Notifying and educating their customers would, no doubt, be the right thing to do, but Johnson & Johnson believe this would jeopardize the pureness and legitimacy of their talc in the eyes of the consumer.

 While Johnson & Johnson are concerned about their reputation, they continue to deny any trace amount of asbestos, a cancer causing substance, in their products.
 Mesothelioma is a serious disease that has a low life expectancy and possible causes, like asbestos, should be sensibly recognized as such.

 Mesothelioma can linger and symptoms may not develop until decades later.
 Some symptoms for mesothelioma include:

 If you have experienced these symptoms and have used any Johnson & Johnson products that contain talc you may want to consult with your doctor.
-If you are looking for legal advice please feel free to reach out to our lawyers at Schachter, Hendy & Johnson either online or you can call us at 859-578-4444.
+If you are looking for legal advice please feel free to reach out to our Louisville personal injury lawyers at Hendy Johnson Vaughn Emery either online or you can call us at 859-578-4444.